tillg/chat-langchain/README.md

 * Server component offers different _brainz_, i.e. sites that have been scraped and ingested

 ## Done

+* 2024-04-29 Decision is taken to rework the backend API.
+Think API first!
+* 2024-04-28 Added logging
 * 2024-04-25 Renamed Github Repo
 * 2024-04-24 Move from poetry to `requirements file` - as poetry is too complex for a hobby programmer like me.
 * 2024-04-22 Simplify the original project and get it running fully locally